 On this page are sample plots from seven different compounds, all of which are thought to contain room temperature superconductors.
 They all produced sharp diamagnetic, resistive and/or specific heat changes during earlier testing.
 A visible reduction in background noise has been found below Tc in all of them.

-Thermal noise (also known as Johnson or Nyquist noise) is a product of lattice vibrations and is directly proportional to temperature.
+Thermal noise (also known as Johnson or Nyquist noise) is a product of lattice vibrations (phonons) and is directly proportional to temperature.
 So, as a material is slowly cooled, its thermal noise level slowly drops.
-In each of the plots on this page, however, the drop in thermal noise is not gradual, but sudden and sizeable.
+In each of the plots on this page, however, the drop in thermal noise is not gradual, but sudden and sizable.
 Most plots visually show a 20% to 40% reduction below Tc.
 Since the volume fraction of the superconductive phase is only around 0.1% of the bulk, this means the correlation is 200 to 400 times as great as the VF.
 This is likely due to the "proximity effect", where nearby non-superconducting molecules take on superconductive properties.
 In this case those properties include a coherency of lattice vibrations that suppresses random vibrations.
 Since the proximity effect typically extends outward hundreds of Angstroms,2 a single superconductive unit cell can easily affect an equivalent volume 200 to 400 times as great.

 1. While not every plot displayed a reduction in noise below Tc, every material did.
 Thermal noise either held constant or dropped in amplitude in every instance.
 There is no phenomenon in the physical sciences - other than superconductivity - that can explain such a drop.

 2. W.A.
 Little and M.J.
 Holcomb, Stanford University, Stanford, CA